kaidez/kaidez.com/_posts/2015-1-02-filter-with-jquery.md

 We'll start by checking to see if the clicked-on link does NOT have a `dataset` property.
 And if it doesn't, we'll use the `getAttribute()` method to find the value of `data-team` and store it in the `getLinkType` variable.

 But for browsers other than IE 10 and lower, we can use `dataset` to find the value of `data-team` and store it in the `getLinkType` variable.
-For a more in-depth discussion about data attributes and `getAttribute()`, read an older post of mine [here](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes").
+For a more in-depth discussion about data attributes and `getAttribute()`, [read my data attributes post](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes").

 {% prism javascript %}
 getElType = $( "div[data-players-team~="+getLinkType+"]" );